Bluetooth: Peripheral HIDS mouse

 Power on your development kit.

-Connect to the device from nRF Connect (the device is advertising as “NCS HIDS mouse”).
+Connect to the device from the app.
+The device is advertising as “NCS HIDS mouse”

 Optionally, bond to the device.
-To do so, click the settings button for the device in nRF Connect, select Pair, check Perform Bonding, and click Pair.
+Click the settings button for the device in the app, select Pair, check Perform Bonding, and click Pair.
 Optionally check Enable MITM protection to pair with MITM protection and use a button on the device to confirm or reject passkey value.

-Click Match in nRF Connect app.
+Click Match in the app.
 Wait until the bond is established before you continue.

 Observe that the services of the connected device are shown.